YeshiNamkhai/Regression/README.md

 # Regression

-This is an implementation of *Simple Linear Regression* reading an input file in CSV format such as</br>
+This is an implementation of *Simple Linear Regression* reading an input file in CSV format such as

 | Age | Height |
 | --- | --- |
 | 4 | 100.1 |